ellisp/ellisp.github.io/_posts/2015-11-26-violent-deaths.md

 The data in this post are age-standardised deaths per 100,000 for whole population, male population, and female population; the OECD variables coded as TXCMILTX, TXCMHOTH and TXCMFETF.
 I'm not an expert in this area - if they mean something else (I'm a little unsure on the age-standardisation) don't just curse me, let me know.

 ###Compare across countries and sex
-Looking at snapshot cross-sectional average data since 1990 (for which there is more comparable data across countries, with a number of countries such as Germany and Czech Republic only coming into existence at or around that period) we see two things that met Tukey's "intra-ocular impact test" ie they hit you between the eyes:
+Looking at snapshot cross-sectional average data since 1990 (for which there is more comparable data across countries, with a number of countries such as Germany and Czech Republic only coming into existence at or around that period) we see two things that met the "intra-ocular impact test" ie they hit you between the eyes:

-* Nearly everywhere, males are much more likely to killed in a violent assault than are females
+* For nearly all the listed countries, males are much more likely to killed in a violent assault than are females
 * The Americas and the former Soviet Socialist Republics (Russia, Estonia, Latvia, Lithuania) dominate the list of most violent places to live (or rather, to die).
 Other than countries of these two types, only South Africa makes the top 11 countries.
+The safer countries include those in eastern Europe (other than former USSR, but including countries that were in its political orbit), Asia, Australasia and western Europe.

-Remember that this only shows relatively weathly countries - for a more complete list (but less complete data) check out [this site](http://www.worldlifeexpectancy.com/cause-of-death/violence/by-country/) (I'm not endorsing it in any way, and in fact have not tried to work out its agenda which looks a little... je ne sais quoi...  but it gets credit for winning the "quickest, readiest access to the secondary international data I wanted to refer to but not spend any time on and is surprisingly difficult to find from official sources" competition).
+Remember that this only shows relatively weathly countries - for a more complete list (but less complete data) check out this [Wikipedia list of countries that can be ranked by intentional homicide rates](https://en.wikipedia.org/wiki/List_of_countries_by_intentional_homicide_rate) (not quite the same as our data, which includes all deaths from assault, intentional or otherwise) or this [report from the UN Office on Drugs and Crime](https://www.unodc.org/documents/data-and-analysis/Crime-statistics/International_Statistics_on_Crime_and_Justice.pdf).

 In the chart below, the label for each country is centred at the overall population rate of violent deaths and the red and blue vertical strokes mark the female and male rates respectively.
 Beware that the scale is logarithmic - this was necessary to stop everywhere except Colombia being squashed into the left of the chart.
 ![snapshot](/img/0020-assault-average.svg)